AthenZ/athenz/docs/setup_ui.md

   to sign user's authorized service tokens.
 The UI has already been authorized to be allowed to carry out the users' requested operations.
-* Generate a self-signed X509 certificate for ZTS Server HTTPS support
+* Generate a self-signed X509 certificate for UI Server HTTPS support
 * Create a new domain called athenz and register the ui service in that domain

 ## Start/Stop UI Server